-Filing Form 4868 gives taxpayers until October 15 to file their 2020 tax return but does not grant an extension of time to pay taxes due.
-Taxpayers should pay their federal income tax due by May 17, 2021, to avoid interest and penalties.
-The federal tax filing deadline postponement to May 17, 2021, only applies to individual federal income returns and tax (including tax on selfemployment income) payments otherwise due April 15, 2021, not state tax payments or deposits or payments of any other type of federal tax.
+Filing Form 4868 gives taxpayers until October 15 to file their 2021 tax return but does not grant an extension of time to pay taxes due.
+Taxpayers should pay their federal income tax due by April 15,2022, to avoid interest and penalties.